I’m Lindsey!

 These posts are made to inspire, educate, and empower you.
 I’m so glad you’re here, joining me on the journey!

-4. I reference the show, FRIENDS, way too much.
-(Peep the shirt in photo below.)
+- I reference the show, FRIENDS, way too much.

-The earliest memory I have about money was buying my first stuffed animal, Morgan the Brittany Spaniel, with my own, hard-earned allowance at the ripe old age of 6.
+The earliest memory about money is buying my first stuffy, Morgan the dog, with my own, hard-earned allowance at the ripe old age of 6.

 While my first money memory was a happy one, I can’t say that’s true for most of my money experiences throughout my childhood and adolescent years.